-The Credit Union has outstanding \$192,850 (2014 - \$958,138) in index linked term deposits to its members.
+The Credit Union has outstanding \$613,605 (2015 - \$528,694) in index linked term deposits to its members.
 The index linked term deposits are three and five year deposits that pay interest at the end of the term, based on the performance of a variety of indices.
-The embedded derivative associated with these deposits are presented in liabilities and have a fair value of \$18,121 (2014 - \$77,470).
+The embedded derivative associated with these deposits are presented in liabilities and have a fair value of \$39,578 (2015 - \$18,121).

-The Credit Union has entered into hedge agreements with Central 1 to offset the exposure to the indices associated with this product, whereby the Credit Union pays a fixed rate of interest for the term of each index linked term deposits on the face value of the deposits sold.
+The Credit Union has entered into hedge agreements with Central 1 to offset the exposure to the indices associated with this product, whereby the Credit Union pays a fixed rate of interest for the term of each index linked term deposit on the face value of the deposits sold.
 At the end of the term, the Credit Union receives an amount equal to the amount that will be paid to the depositors, based on the performance of the indices.
-As at December 31, 2015, the Credit Union had entered into such contracts on index linked term deposits for a total of \$192,850.
+As at December 31, 2016, the Credit Union had entered into such contracts on index linked term deposits for a total of \$613,605.
 The agreements are secured by a general security agreement covering all assets of the Credit Union.

 From time to time, in the ordinary course of business, the Credit Union enters into interest rate swaps in order to hedge against exposure to interest rate fluctuations.
-At December 31, 2015, the Credit Union was not party to any such agreement with Central 1 Credit Union.
+At December 31, 2016, the Credit Union was party to two such agreement with Central 1 Credit Union.
+The agreement represents a notional principal amount of \$4,000,000 (\$Nil in 2015), maturing in November 2017 and January 2018.